zsoltmester/dotfiles/README.md

-# config
+# dotfiles

-My config for some applications and environments.
+My configs for some applications and environments.

 # Atom